crunchdao/crowdsourced-investment-research/paper/paper.md

 ## The Proposed Rewarding Method

-For a user $u$, we calculate the ($PM\_u$, $MMC\_u$) and then find the Pareto optimal solutions in the set of all users, so we end up with two sets of dominated and not-dominated solution vectors.
+For a user $u$, we calculate the ($PM_u$, $MMC_u$) and then find the Pareto optimal solutions in the set of all user submissions, so we end up with two sets of dominated and not-dominated solution vectors.
 Finally, based on the result, we multiply the staking of users with Pareto optimal solutions with a value called $\alpha$ (called the rewarding factor) where $\alpha > 1$.
 This parameter determines how much we value having high values for both objectives simultaneously rather than just one objective.

 For the user $u$ with $C_u$ amount of Crunch tokens, if his model is not dominated, his staking is multiplied by $\alpha$ so his new $C_u$ would be $C_{u-new}=\alpha \times C_u$ ).
 This way, users are motivated to increase the accuracy and diversity of their model at the same time.
 It also keeps the door open for users with not large stakings to participate because if others do not dominate their predictions, their rewards are boosted as if they are given bonuses for their performance.
 If we do not consider this factor, the whole prize pool will be swept by whales with large amounts of stakings after a while.
 Additionally, with this mechanism, the population of predictions is motivated to move towards more diverse and promising solutions.